jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 A target device is any device that may be controlled by the bus master, such as memory or a drive controller.
 When addressed, the target device drives the data bus on reads, or latches the data on the data bus for writes.
 Each target device must terminate its cycles.

-## 3.4 CPU Local Bus Signals
+## 3.4 local bus Signals

-The signals on the CPU Local Bus Port are broken into categories.
+The signals on the local bus Port are broken into categories.
 Some are specific to the MC68040/MC68060 and others are specific to the APCI.
 The signal descriptions are below.
 The flow of data (input/output/bidriections) are defined from the perspective of the local bus car.
 The pinout of the port is detailed in Table 3.4.

 > [!WARNING]
 > **Applying TTL logic levels (+5V) to LVTTL only signals may damage logic on the Amiga PCI main board.**